opengisch/QField-docs/documentation/how-to/gnss.en.md

 ![](../assets/images/vertex_log1.png){width="600px"}

-Then you should assigns the role *digitizing logger* on a point layer.
+Then you should assign the role *digitizing logger* on a point layer.

 Go to *QFieldSync > Project Properties*